osisoft/sample-adh-grafana_backend_plugin-datasource/README.md

 ## Using ADH OAuth login to Grafana

 To use AVEVA Data Hub as an Identity provider through OAuth, add the following generic OAuth configuration to your grafana server's custom.ini.
-An Authorization Code Client with the appropriate redirect URLs will need to be gererated.
-For more information please refer to Grafana's [Generic OAuth documentation](https://grafana.com/docs/grafana/latest/auth/generic-oauth/).
+Please note, you may need to create a new custom.ini if one does not already exist and an Authorization Code Client with the appropriate redirect URLs will need to be generated.
+For more information please refer to Grafana's [configuration documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) or their [Generic OAuth documentation](https://grafana.com/docs/grafana/latest/auth/generic-oauth/).

 ```ini
 [auth.generic_oauth]